coldbrewcloud/coldbrew-bots-doc/docs/api_reference.md

 ## Bots API

+#### Authentication

-**Authentication**: all HTTP requests to Bots API endpoints must include the API token in the request header.
+All HTTP requests to Bots API endpoints must include the API token in the request header.

 ```
 Authorization: Bearer <your_api_token>